tosanai/wbai_hackathon_2017/README.md

 * Planning / Decision Making
 * Imagination (prediction on behavior)

-Also, we plan to implement the following for visual information.
+Also, we plan to implement the following functions.
-* CNN for information including color
+* CNN for visual information including color
-* CNN for grayscale converted information
+* CNN for grayscale converted visual information